Skip to main content

 • Best practices: Aggressive caching, cache busting, CDN integration, compression.

+Static file caching stores CSS, JavaScript, images, and fonts closer to the end-user (browser or CDN) to improve performance, reduce server load, and enhance user experience.
 This module provides a comprehensive overview of static file caching within Optimizely solutions.
-Static file caching stores CSS, JavaScript, images, and fonts closer to the end-user (browser or CDN) to improve performance, reduce server load, and enhance user experience.

 1. UseStaticFiles Middleware